kegi/netscape-cookie-file-handler/README.md

 <a name="cookie-jar"></a>
 ##Cookie Jar
 A Cookie Jar (**CookieJar**) implements "**CookieJarInterface**" and contains a collection of cookies (**CookieCollectionInterface**).
 A cookie jar can be associated to a file or not.
 If the cookie jar is linked to a file, all changes applied to the cookies will be persisted automatically.
-You can use

 The following collection methods are availables :